Lightning-AI/pytorch-lightning/docs/source/common/production_inference.rst

 With Lightning API
 ******************

-Following are some possible ways you can use Lightning to run inference in production.
-Note that this can introduce extra required Lightning dependencies in your production environment.
+The following are some possible ways you can use Lightning to run inference in production.
+Note that PyTorch Lightning has some extra dependencies and using raw PyTorch might be advantageous.
+in your production environment.

 ------------